Is Your Human Resources Department Profitable?

-Over the past decade, CEOs began demanding that their Human Resources departments deliver flawless functional work and become a knowledgeable partner with all other disciplines to advance the business plan of the company.
+Over the past decade, CEOs began demanding that their Human Resources departments deliver flawless functional work and become a knowledgeable partner with all other disciplines to advance the company's business plan.

 Individual professional silos are breaking down.
 Disciplines such as finance, sales, marketing, operations, and HR no longer exist as standalone entities.
 They are inter-dependent with one another.
 The weakness of any one of the links inhibits other links from maximizing their efficiency and productivity.

-These three emerging concepts in the practice of HR bear examination:
+Three emerging concepts in the practice of HR bear examination.